Well, the ballots have been counted and Phil Murphy and Kim Guadagno are the winners of their respective parties nominations.

 Murphy also called himself a "barbell guy" at a town hall in Penn's Grove, meaning his priorities in education are PreK and higher ed.

-Murphy's promise to eliminate tax incentives as a means to fully funding SFRA is a lie.
-The amount NJ pays out in tax incentives is only $347 million (see A20), not the $1 or $2 billion it would take to fully fund SFRA.
-Also, not every business is bluffing when it says it won't operate in NJ without tax incentives and many tax incentives go to renovation projects that have wide public support (eg, Bell Labs > Bell.Works, the Hahne's conversion in Newark).
+Murphy's implied vow to eliminate tax incentives as a means to fully fund SFRA is not feasible.
+The amount NJ pays out in tax incentives was only $347 million for 2016 (see A20), not the $1 or $2 billion it would take to fully fund SFRA.
+Also, not every business is bluffing when it says it won't operate in NJ without tax incentives and if a business is not in NJ the Treasury cannot tax its employees anyway.
+Many tax incentives go to renovation projects that have wide public support (eg, Bell Labs > Bell.Works, the Hahne's conversion in Newark).

 The Good Stuff about Guadagno: